Goodbye Husqvarna Nuda, We Hardly Knew Thee

 This next article comes to you as a direct biproduct of my Labor Day weekend.
 While I don’t have any children of my own (none that I know of at least), I did spend the long-weekend around what I hope will be Asphalt & Rubber‘s future generation of readers, as well as motorcycling’s future demographic of riders (their parents may take some more convincing).

-Kids seem to be fascinated with motorcycles…along with trains, firetrucks, planes, submarines, etc, so when I saw these line art drawings of some classic motorcycles today on Racing Café, I thought the mothers and father who regularly read A&R wouldn’t mind having something moto-related they could print out, and have their children color, shade, or draw all over.
+Kids seem to be fascinated with motorcycles…along with trains, firetrucks, planes, submarines, etc, so when I saw these line art drawings of some classic motorcycles today on Racing Café, I thought the mothers and fathers who regularly read A&R wouldn’t mind having something moto-related they could print out, and have their children color, shade, or draw all over.

 For those of you without kids, well…here are some cool line art drawings of motorcycles.
 How’s that for a win/win?
 If you like these drawings there is a bunch more on Flickr, and it looks like the artist who made these drawings is selling them in poster form.
 Cool, right?